-From December 2014 at LSAC wave 6 visit, the CheckPoint team sent an invitation and subsequently telephoned all families to ascertain interest and book an appointment.
-We were able to assess nearly 2000 child-parent pairs, which was about half of the families still participating in LSAC’s B cohort ten years into the study.
+From December 2014, the CheckPoint team sent an invitation and subsequently telephoned all families to ascertain interest and book an appointment.
+We were able to assess nearly 2000 child-parent pairs, which was about half of the families still participating in Growing Up in Australia's younger cohort ten years into the study.
 Families could choose which parent came along to the assessment, and 87% of our parent sample are mothers.
-In total, 1874 children and their parents participated in this detailed cross-sectional biophysical assessment.
+In total, 1874 children and 1874 parents participated in this detailed cross-sectional biophysical assessment.

 What did the study involve?